What are the guidelines for creating balanced compositions when shooting aerial abstract photography?

 Considering the rule of thirds: The rule of thirds is a fundamental principle in photography composition.
 When applying this rule to aerial abstract photography, imagine dividing your frame into a grid of nine equal parts, with two horizontal lines and two vertical lines.
 Place key elements of interest along these lines or at their intersections to create a visually pleasing and balanced composition.

-See also How does incorporating aerial compositions with a sense of scale differ from using compositions with a sense of abstraction in drone photography?
+See also How does incorporating aerial compositions with a high level of contrast differ from using compositions with a low level of contrast in drone photography?

 Exploring negative space: Negative space refers to the empty or unoccupied areas in a photograph.
 In aerial abstract photography, negative space can be used to create a sense of balance and emphasize the main subject.
 Experiment with incorporating large areas of sky or empty spaces between objects to create a visually striking composition.